 With Master Planning, you can see how estimated hours from your initial project timeline translate into actual resource schedules.
 This allows you to more efficiently staff your projects, set baseline resourcing strategies, and assign resources to tasks based on allocations.
 What’s more, you’ll be able to use performance and historical data to update templates and continually improve future resource management processes.

 The visual Master Planning interface give you a comprehensive overview of resources, project timelines, planned and projected budgets, and team member information—including skills, roles, and allocated hours.

-The page is divided into two sections, with an initially collapsed Resources List on the left, and the Allocations Timeline on the right.
-When collapsed, each row in the list provides a quick summary of project, resource, and allocation information.
-However, each row can be expanded to see additional, detailed information, such as the individual projects to which resources are allocated (and whether they are over or underallocated).
+The page is divided into two sections, with the Resources List on the left, and the Allocations Timeline on the right.
+When initially collapsed, each row in the resource list provides a quick summary of project, resource, and allocation information.
+However, each row can be expanded to see additional, detailed information, such as the individual projects to which resources are allocated or scheduled (and whether they are over or underallocated).

 If Project Colors are enabled in General Settings, the color assigned to each project appears to the left of the project name and in the timeline.
 These colors—whose meaning your team defines—can be used to represent project types, phases, clients, etc.